-We have been busy this week and didn’t read together as much as we usually do, but Anna still read a lot on her own.
+We have been busy this week and didn’t read together as much as we usually do, but Smarty still read a lot on her own.
 Here are some favorites from the week.

 I have seen Superhero School by Aaron Reynolds/Andy Rash mentioned on several blogs, most recently on Joyful Learner.
 It was on the border of tolerance for my daughter who doesn’t like any conflict and “scary” content in the stories.
 She had me read this book several times and discussed the content in great detail before declaring the book “too scary to stay in my room” and expelling it.
 She did like the idea of kids with superpowers though and told me that she would love to be able to fly.

 “Special mention” goes to Mattland.
 This book was mentioned by The Linton Academy.
 Smarty didn’t seem too interested in it, but I really enjoyed both the story and the illustrations by Dusan Petricic.
 I observed lately watching her play with boys how they are more inclined to build the worlds while she is more interested in playing “situations”.
 This book is about building the world, so boys might especially appreciate it.